ncuskey/urban-train/LABELS_V2_1_IMPLEMENTATION.md

 ## Overview

-This implementation addresses label visibility issues and improves the label generation system to be more robust and show more labels.
+This implementation addresses label visibility issues and improves the label generation system to be more robust and show more labels. **Version 2.1** adds advanced collision avoidance and size-based zoom filtering.

 ## Key Improvements